O-1 Visa Spouse | O-3 Visa Employment and Green Card

 Next Steps to Apply for Your Visa

 Being the spouse of an O-1 visa holder does not automatically guarantee you O-3 visa approval.
-Also, adjusting from O-1 or O-3 nonimmigrant status to a green card holder is a complex process.
+Also, adjusting from O-1 or O-3 non-immigrant status to a green card holder is a complex process.

 You must prove your eligibility and admissibility beyond a reasonable doubt.
 Failure to do so will ultimately lead to delay, rejection, or denial.
 This is why you should hire an experienced immigration attorney when processing a visa for your O-1 spouse.

 VisaNation Law Group has a team of highly experienced O-visa lawyers who have helped several of our clients process their O-1 and O-3 visas, as well as adjust to lawful permanent resident status.
-Whether you are applying from overseas or you are in the U.S., you can count on us to give you the best chance of approval.
-Get started today!

 Tags: O-1 Visa